Here is a list of the most frequent questions that we're asked.

 SOME IMAGES OF OUR RIDER HOUSES ► RIDER HOUSE IMAGES

 The rider houses are comfortable houses within the town of Whistler.
-They are all fully furnished, fully equipped kitchens, WIFI, TV, all bedding and a great camp vibe while you live with like-minded riders.
+They are all fully furnished, fully equipped kitchens, WIFI, TV, all bedding and the perfect camp vibe while you live with like-minded riders.
 The rider houses are based on two riders per room.
 Riders are responsible for their own meals at the Core houses.
 The houses range from a 300m walk to a short bus ride to the center of town, the lifts and our campus.

 The home stay accommodations are private rooms within the homes of cool, local Whistler families.
 It’s a great Canadian experience.
 A room and 3 meals per day are included with home stay.
-Home stay is an extra $210/week.
+Home stay is an extra $300/week.

 Skiers from 15 to 50+ are more than welcome at Core Camps.
 95% of our campers are between the ages of 17 - 40.
 The mix of ages makes the camps very interesting and a lot more fun.
 Whether you’re in the middle of a fresh powder run with your group or learning new tricks on a jump day, honestly, age is the last thing on our minds.